What Is Form 1099-C?

 The IRS requires that businesses send Forms 1099-C to consumers when the lender cancels or forgives more than $600 in debt.
 Businesses aren't required to tell you the tax implications of canceling or forgiving loans, but they're obligated to provide a 1099-C to you and to the IRS as well.
 You'll use it to correctly state the income on your tax return, and the IRS will include it in its file on you.

 A lender might cancel your debt for any number of reasons, including:

-- The statute of limitations expired.
+- The statute of limitations for collection has expired.

 - The lender has a business policy of discontinuing collection activity after a certain period of time.

 You'll have no more liability related to that particular debt after you've dealt with any taxes related to it.

 What to Do if You Don’t Receive Form 1099-C

 Reach out to the lender if you know you've had a loan canceled over the $600 limit, but you haven't received a 1099-C. The oversight could be due to a clerical error, or perhaps the lender doesn't have your current address.